The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen” is yes, but read on.

 - Business cards with photos

 - Magazines (containing a home address)

 If you’re traveling on an international flight, you must have a valid passport or passport card.
 They are the only accepted forms of government ID that airlines and airport authorities accept.
 There is no way around it.
 If you lose your passport while traveling you’ll need to get a replacement from a US embassy before returning home.
 Before departing on your international trip make sure your passport is valid for six months beyond your return date.

 Q. If I Lose My ID During Travel, What Secondary Forms of ID Will be Accepted?

-If you are a victim of a crime or lose your identification while traveling, go immediately to the local law enforcement station and file a report.
-Most of the time, you will be allowed to travel if you have gone to your local police or sheriff station and made a report.
-Bring a copy of the report with you to the airport to show both airport and TSA check-in personnel.
-Possession of a police report will help you support why you do not have possession of valid identification.
+If you are a victim of a crime or lose your identification while traveling, go immediately to the local law enforcement station and file a report!
+Most of the time, you will be allowed to travel if you have gone to your local law enforcement station and filed a report.
+Bring a copy of the report with you to the airport to show both the airport and TSA check-in personnel.
+Showing a police report will help you support why you do not have your valid identification.
 However, even if you don’t have one, the Transportation Security Administration can verify your identity other ways besides a driver’s license.
-If possible, try to obtain an old expired identification card, or some other type of identification card that has your picture on it and may be verified.
-Remember, government issued IDs that are expired are not valid, but may help prove your identity.
+If possible, try to obtain an old expired identification card or some other type of identification card that has your picture on it and may be verified.
+Remember, government-issued IDs that are expired are not valid but may help prove your identity.
 This where having a copy of your license on your phone can also help.

 Before You Travel – Have a Contingency Plan in Case Your ID is Lost or Stolen While Traveling

 1. Have ID numbers and photos of IDs and anything else of value in your wallet like credit cards on your phone.